 Maria’s story drew me in immediately, but I floundered a bit when it skipped over to Val’s portions.
 I just didn’t feel a connection to her and found myself wishing it would get back to Maria’s parts.
-Still, it was a good story if you are interested in a lesser-known Romanov.
+Still, it was a good historical fiction royal novel if you are interested in a lesser-known Romanov.

 If you are into Historical Fiction, this is a great one for your list.
 I had no idea that the Tsarina was such a force.

 This the British Monarchy is the only one with scandalous stories worth telling?
 Think again!
 This book is all about Empress Marina’s life.
 As the mother of the last Tsar of Russia, it was compelling to read about the events of the Russian Revolution as they unfolded.

 I loved how the author laid out the family’s struggle with adjusting to the people’s needs.
 Empress Alexandra and her dependent relationship with Rasputin is also covered in the novel.
 I’d love to see a mini-series made about this family.